soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/apply_sensitivity_label_automatically.md

 ![Option for reccommending a sensitivity label to users](media/Sensitivity_labels_Recommended_label_option.png)

-Here's an example prompt for when you configure a condition to apply a label as a recommended action, with a custom policy tip.
+Here's an example of a prompt when you configure a condition to apply a label as a recommended action, with a custom policy tip.
 You can choose what text is displayed in the policy tip.

 ![Prompt to apply a recommended label](media/Sensitivity_label_Prompt_for_required_label.png)

+# How automatic or recommended labels are applied

+- Automatic labeling applies to Word, Excel, and PowerPoint when documents are saved, and to Outlook when emails are sent.
+These conditions detect sensitive information in the body text in documents and emails, and to headers and footers.
+DOES THIS STILL APPLY?
+I THINK DLP SCANS ATTACHMENTS TOO?

+- You cannot use automatic classification for documents and emails that were previously manually labeled, or previously automatically labeled with a higher classification.
+Remember, a document or email can have only a single sensitivity label applied to it (in addition to a single retention label).

+- Recommended classification applies to Word, Excel, and PowerPoint when documents are saved.
+You cannot use recommended classification for Outlook unless you configure an advanced client setting that is currently in preview.
+STILL RELEVENT

+- You cannot use recommended classification for documents that were previously labeled with a higher classification.
+In this case, when the content's already labeled with a higher classification, the user won't see the prompt with the recommendation and policy tip.

+- You can change this behavior so that the Azure Information Protection client periodically checks documents for the condition rules that you specify.
+This configuration requires an advanced client setting that is currently in preview.
+RELEVANT HERE??

+# How multiple conditions are evaluated when they apply to more than one label

+1. The labels are ordered for evaluation, according to their position that you specify in the policy: The label positioned first has the lowest position (least sensitive) and the label positioned last has the highest position (most sensitive).
+For more information on priority, see [Label priority (order matters)](sensitivity-labels.md#label-priority-order-matters).

+1. The most sensitive label is applied.
+WHAT DOES THIS MEAN?
+HOW DIFFERENT FROM PRIORITY??

+1. The last sublabel is applied.